Understand your shipping emissions

 The first step to managing your shipping emissions is to measure them, across your supply chain.
 Carbon accounting gives you an accurate picture of your high and low emitting voyages, and helps you set quantified targets to decarbonize and measure progress.
 Mapping your emissions reveals opportunities for reduction, so you can swap vessels where possible and engage with your suppliers or logistics providers on low-carbon alternatives.

 It also lets you fulfill reporting requirements and get ahead of new regulations.
-For example, 100% of maritime emissions is set to become taxable under the EU ETS) and the IMO will require ships to report their Carbon Intensity Indicator (CII) from January 2023.
+For example, 100% of maritime emissions is set to become taxable under the EU ETS) and the IMO requires ships to report their Carbon Intensity Indicator (CII)

 Whether you use time charters or voyage charters, follow these steps to calculate your shipping emissions: